Dundee Utd respond to fans' Ibrox silence disruption

 Dundee United say they are "aware of the actions of a small section of the crowd" who disturbed a minute's silence before the meeting with Rangers.

-Rangers fans reacted after the silence was broken by noise that seemed to come from a section housing away supporters.
+Rangers fans reacted angrily after the tribute to Queen Elizabeth was broken by noise from the away supporters.

 United say they had "reached out to advise" their fans in advance of the game about plans for the Ibrox tribute and the playing of the national anthem.